List of CONCACAF Gold Cup finals

 The Gold Cup was established in 1991 as the successor to the CONCACAF Championship and has been hosted primarily in the United States.
 Various tournaments have had eight to sixteen teams, including guest teams from outside the confederation.
 Each edition begins with a round-robin group stage and culminates in a single-elimination knockout stage.
-Mexico is the most successful team in the tournament's history, having won eight times, followed by the United States with seven titles and Canada with one.
+Mexico is the most successful team in the tournament's history, having won ten times, followed by the United States with seven titles and Canada with one.